PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-22 10:57:41
+Last updated: 2024-04-22 10:58:15
-Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys
+Random Quote: To be a scientist is to be naive. - Valery Legasov